Yoro Lamine Ly

-Yoro Lamine Ly (born 27 August 1988) is a retired Senegalese professional footballer who last played for FC Shirak in Armenian Premier League.
+Yoro Lamine Ly (27 August 1988 – 23 November 2025) was a Senegalese professional footballer who played as a striker for Armenian Premier League FC Shirak among other clubs.
+He made one appearance for the Senegal national team.

-Career

-Club
+Club career

 On 5 August 2016, Ly signed a one-year contract, with the option of a second, with Veikkausliiga side FC Ilves.

+Death

+Ly died on 23 November 2025, at the age of 37.